microsoft/aks-dev-day/labs/1.Intro/README.md

 [Exercise: Cleanup](#exercise-cleanup)

-# Exercise: Create a Basic Azure Kubernetes Service (AKS) Cluster
+# Exercise: Setup your Azure subscription

 In this exercise you will create a simple AKS cluster.
 In the next module, you'll create a more complete one.